 2. Think in pillars

-The way you start building value for your readers and Google is by thinking in pillars.
+The way you start building value for your readers and Google is by thinking about pillars.
 As a rule of thumb, aim for at least 10 quality posts within 1 pillar.

-When I plan content for my main apartment decorating category, I’ll first define a pillar or subtopic.
+When I plan content for my main apartment decorating category, I’ll define a pillar or subtopic.

-I like small living rooms because 1) lots of people search for it and 2) it aligns with my target audience and 3) there’s plenty to write about!
+I like small living rooms because 1) lots of people search for them and 2) it aligns with my target audience, and 3) there’s plenty to write about!